tooljump/tooljump/docs/docs/security.md

 The ToolJump server is built on Express.js, providing a secure, stable, and extensible foundation for handling integration requests.

-### Integration Isolation
+### Integration Sandboxing

-Custom integrations are executed using Node.js's VM module, which provides process isolation.
-For detailed information about this architecture, see [Server Architecture](./server-architecture#runs-the-integrations-in-an-isolated-manner).
+Custom integrations are executed using Node.js's VM module, which provides context sandboxing.
+Integrations should be treated as trusted code and go through your code review process (stored in GitHub) before deployment.
+For detailed information about this architecture and security considerations, see [Server Architecture](./server-architecture#runs-the-integrations-in-an-isolated-manner).

 ### Dependency Security